IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 In 2009 the Law Commission reviewed part eight of the Crimes Act[^4] and recommended repealing the *male-assaults-female* offence.
 They identify some negative aspects to having this charge and note that the main reason to keep the charge was it was symbolic of the seriousness of the crime.
 However, *male-assaults-female* is only available for minor incidents and more serious assaults will merit a more serious charge, so much of the symbolism is lost.

 *Male-assaults-female* was used as a proxy to address family violence.
-The *Family Violence (Amendments) Act 2018* addressed the
-    shortcomings of using *male-assaults-female* to address family violence.
-After all, family violence includes more than just a male assaulting a female.
+However, family violence includes more than just a male assaulting a female.
+The *Family Violence (Amendments) Act 2018* addressed this shortcoming.

 Both Amy Adams,[^5] the Minister of Justice for the introduction of the bill, and the Human Rights Commission recognised the limitation of male assaults female to address family violence.
 The Human Rights Commission states: “The law should reflect the seriousness of the assault and not the gender of the victim and perpetrator.”[^6]

 Despite the Law Commission's recommendation to repeal *male-assaults-female*, the shortcomings of being addressed in other law, and the ineffectiveness of using the law for symbolic purposes, Amy Adams recommended not repealing *male-assaults-female* as a symbolic gesture.
 “Retaining the offence of male assaults female will ensure the law continues to acknowledge the seriousness of gendered violence even outside the context of family violence."[^7] However, retaining *male-assaults-female* also symbolises a willingness to discriminate against men and violate their right to equality under the law.

 ### Other concerns about male assaults female
 Men charged with *male-assaults-female* do not qualify for the more lenient 'bail of as right' provisions granted to persons charged with common assault.
-The *Bail Act 2000* provides that "A defendant is bailable as of right who is charged with an offence for which the maximum punishment is less than 3 years' imprisonment" unless the offence is male-assaults-female or assault on a family member.
+The *Bail Act 2000* provides that "A defendant is bailable as of right who is charged with an offence for which the maximum punishment is less than 3 years' imprisonment" unless the offence is *male-assaults-female* or assault on a family member.

 The *Criminal Investigations (Bodily Samples) Amendment Act 2009*  allowed investigators the ability to take bodily samples from people accused of *male assaults female*.
 They may not take bodily samples from people chraged with common assault.